 As handy as hair scissors are for trimming armpits, there are other options for doing so.
 Scissors can also be used in addition to other tools for overall maintenance.

 Some people feel that clippers are easier to use for trimming armpit hair than scissors, as clippers come with guards that prevent the user from cutting below a certain length.

 Longer guards can be used to simply thin the hair out, while short ones can be used for trimming.

-Due to the guards, clippers allow you to trim armpit hair to an exact length and make it less likely you’ll snag any skin.
+Due to the guards, clippers allow you to trim armpit hair to an exact length and make it less likely you’ll snag.

 But as I mentioned earlier, using clippers and trimming down to an exact, even length throughout can sometimes look unnatural.